Who is Martin Luther King Jr. to us, 50 years later?

 Fifty years after his assassination, we honor the legacy of King amid an American era of gun violence.
 And yet the words and work of King offer lessons today.

 The story of King's last days in Memphis of 1968 is an American story about violence -- from beginning to end.
 The Memphis sanitation workers, without bargaining rights, were treated like human trash, working on a dangerous job at what King called "starvation wages."
-These workers were subject to routine occupational violence; on February 1, 1968, Echol Cole and Robert Walker were crushed to death sitting on the back of a trash truck reeking with filth -- as they sought refuge from the rain.
-Even, today solid waste workers still have one of the riskiest jobs in the country.
+These workers were subject to routine occupational violence; on February 1, 1968, Echol Cole and Robert Walker

+were crushed to death sitting on the back of a trash truck reeking with filth -- as they sought refuge from the rain.
+Even, today solid waste workers still have one of the riskiest jobs

 For King, initially Memphis was an unplanned diversion, not a planned destination.
 Not only did he go to Memphis to address the workers, he also promised to return to support them with a march.
 King subsequently led what was to be a peaceful on March 28, but things quickly disintegrated into window-breaking and a police response with mace, tear gas, batons and brutality.
-Dozens of people were injured, mostly black; a 16-year-old black child, Larry Payne, was shot to death.
+Dozens of people were injured, mostly black; a 16-year-old black child, Larry Payne

+, was shot to death.
 Hundreds were arrested, and National Guardsmen were mobilized.

 King, forced to leave because of the violence, was blamed both for abandoning the march and the ineffectiveness of its intended nonviolence.
 Canceling a planned trip abroad, King again agreed to return to Memphis to persist in the nonviolent advocacy of workers' rights.

 King was shot on April 4, 1968, and this was followed by the assassination of Robert F. Kennedy Jr. that June.
-King's beloved mother, Alberta Williams King, was also shot to death six years after her son -- as she was playing the organ in church.
+King's beloved mother, Alberta Williams King, was also shot to death

+six years after her son -- as she was playing the organ in church.
 She was gunned down less than 100 yards from where her son was buried.

-America marks the occasion of Martin Luther King's death during an ongoing era of gun violence that only underscores how important his philosophy of nonviolence is today.
+America marks the occasion of Martin Luther King's death during an ongoing era of gun violence

+that only underscores how important his philosophy of nonviolence is today.
 America's gun violence is embodied by both civilian mass shooters and police officers who have killed unarmed black and brown men, women and children (as well as some whites).
-Last year, according to data gathered by the Gun Violence Archive, 987 people were killed at the hands of the police, while there were 15,549 people killed by guns in the United States.
+Last year, according to data gathered by the Gun Violence Archive

+, 987 people were killed at the hands of the police, while there were 15,549 people killed by guns in the United States.

 America's gun violence problem is symbolized by both the March for Our Lives and the Movement for Black Lives.
 Student activists, whether they be from Parkland, Florida, or Ferguson, Missouri, city or suburb, are all young practitioners of democracy who deserve the same moral empathy and the same media attention.
 King did not teach us to empathize with the victims of violence by race, region or ZIP code.